proper-food/open-tender-web/README.md

 # Open Tender Web App

-An open source web app powered by the Open Tender e-commerce platform for restaurants.
+An open source web app powered by the Open Tender unified commerce platform for restaurants.

+This app provides extensive e-commerce functionality for Open Tender customers.
+[Check out our demo site](https://web.opentender.io/) to get a sense for what this app is capable of (once you start an order, a good address to use is `240 E Illinois St, Chicago, IL`).

+The details of all of the available functionality are available on the [Online Ordering](https://www.opentender.io/products/olo) and [Catering](https://www.opentender.io/products/catering) pages of [the Open Tender website](https://www.opentender.io/).
+This web app handles both order types out of the box, including all manners of ordering: pickup, delivery, outpost, dine-in, catering, etc.

-## Getting started with the Open Tender Web App
+## Getting Started

 This project was originally bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux Toolkit](https://redux-toolkit.js.org/) template.
 See the "Available Scripts" section below for guidance on basic usage.